xenforo-ltd/docs/docs/development-tools.md

 !!! terminal
     *$* php cmd.php xf-addon:bump-version _[addon_id]_ --version-id 1020370 --version-string 1.2.3

+!!! note
+	If your version string contains spaces, you'll need to surround it with quotes.

 This command takes the add-on ID for your add-on, the new version ID and the new version string.
 This enables you to bump the version of your add-on in a single step, without having to perform upgrades and rebuilds yourself.
 The options above are optional, and if they are not provided you will be prompted for them.
 If you only specify the version ID, we will try and infer the correct version string from that automatically if it matches our [Recommended version ID format](/add-on-structure/#recommended-version-id-format).
 Once the command completes, it updates the `addon.json` file automatically and the database with the correct version details.

 ### Sync your addon.json to the database

 !!! terminal
     *$* php cmd.php xf-addon:sync-json _[addon_id]_

 Sometimes you might prefer to edit the JSON file directly with certain details.
 This could be the version, or a new icon, or a change of title or description.
 Changing the JSON in this way can cause the add-on system to believe there are pending changes or that the add-on is upgradeable.
 A rebuild or upgrade can be a destructive operation if you haven't yet exported your current data.
 Therefore, running this command is recommended as a way of importing that data in without affecting your existing data.

 ### Validate your addon.json file

 !!! terminal
     *$* php cmd.php xf-addon:validate-json _[addon_id]_

 If you'd like to check your JSON file contains the correct content and in the correct format, you can now validate it.
 The validator will check that the content can be decoded, that it contains all of the correct required fields (such as title and version ID) and also checks for the presence of the optional keys (such as description and icon).
 If any keys are missing, you will be offered to have the issues fixed for you.
 We also check to see if there are any unexpected fields within the JSON file.
 These may be deliberate or represent typos.
 You can run the command manually or the command will be run automatically while building your release.

 ### Run a specific Setup step